Girl names starting with V are having a moment.

 The Roman goddess of the hearth, Vesta comes from the Greek Hestia, literally meaning hearth.

-The Latin word for violet, and a Shakespearean hero from Twelfth Night.
+The Latin word for the lovely purple flower, and a Shakespearean hero from Twelfth Night.

 Viorica is Viola’s Romanian cousin, and very rare in the US.
 But, given our love of V and Violet, it might wear beautifully.